enghwa/MultiRegion-Serverless-Workshop/1_API/README.md

 these components.

-There are two ways to complete this module, *Console step-by-step instructions* and *CloudFormation using CLI* for both Ireland and Singapore regions.
+There are two ways to complete this module, *Console step-by-step instructions* and *CLI step-by-step instruction* for both Ireland and Singapore regions.
 <!-- For learning purposes, we recommend that workshop participants step through the *Console step-by-step
 instructions* while deploying the primary Ireland region, and then for time reasons, use the provided CloudFormation instructions to quickly set up the second Singapore